-When a Committee was formed in 1883, David was appointed Club Secretary and given the job of writing a report of the first two Club Suppers.
+When a Committee was formed in 1883, John was appointed Club Secretary and given the job of writing a report of the first two Club Suppers.
 He was one of “the Twenty-three Gentlemen” who attended the first Supper of ‘Let it Blaw’ in 1881.
-Thereafter he kept handwritten minutes and reports on Club activities through to 1932 when he stepped down from the Secretarial role.
-He continued to attend the Suppers through until the 1939 event a couple of months prior to his death and sat on the Committee for two of those years, by that time in his eighties.
+Thereafter, he kept handwritten minutes and reports on Club activities through to 1932 when he stepped down from his Secretarial role.
+He continued to attend the Suppers until the 1939 event a couple of months prior to his death and sat on the Committee for two of those years, by that time in his eighties.
 John worked at Balerno Mill all his life and was the cashier there when he retired.

 In an article regarding the 1920 Supper in the “Midlothian Advertiser” the following was recorded as part of John Fairbairn’s Report : “The Club is now in its 40th year, the first Chairman being the late James Pearson Snr.
 There are now only two original Members, Thomas Horsburgh and himself (John Fairbairn).